-Yes, many students have worked on one of the Cultural Collections projects for their internship or industry placement subjects.
+Yes, many students have worked on one of the Museums and Collections projects for their internship or industry placement subjects.
 As the application process can take a little while and demand for projects at times exceeds supply, it is advisable to plan ahead as the submission of an Expression of Interest does not guarantee a project place.
 We would recommend that you plan internship subjects at least the semester prior to when you wish to commence your subject requirement.

 Who can apply to work on one of these projects?

 The projects in this Program are open to students, alumni and other interested parties.
 Due to the emphasis on the development of professional skills, they are especially relevant to students wishing to gain vocational experience in a particular area.
 While you may choose to undertake a placement to satisfy a course requirement (internship, industry placement or similar), it is also possible to complete a project as a volunteer to gain professional skills to complement academic studies or simply to pursue an interest.